Apple unwraps mini-iPad to take on Amazon, Google

 Amazon has now launched its second-generation Kindle Fire HD, which it says is the "best-selling product across all of Amazon worldwide," based on undisclosed U.S. sales figures and international preorders.

-Google's Nexus 7 tablet, built by Asian manufacturer Asustek, won top marks from reviewers and quickly ran out of stock after its July launch.
+Google's Nexus 7 tablet, built by Asian manufacturer Asustek (2357.TW), won top marks from reviewers and quickly ran out of stock after its July launch.

 All three companies will be vying to get their devices on shopping lists during the U.S. holiday season, which traditionally starts next month.